 The attorney general is seeking restitution for affected borrowers, as well as penalties for the servicer.

 Other lawsuits against FedLoan regarding PSLF have been filed since.

 We received seven complaints about the FedLoan handling of income-driven repayment plan requests.
 These repayment plans can make it possible for borrowers who can’t afford their monthly payments to get some relief.

-Six readers had objections to how FedLoan handles its payment processing.
+Six readers had objections as to how FedLoan handles its payment processing.
 In most cases, the servicer didn’t apply payments to the outstanding loans accurately.

-It took a little of the glory away from paying off one of my loans, and it took a lot of work to make sure I was properly refunded.”
+“It took a little of the glory away from paying off one of my loans, and it took a lot of work to make sure I was properly refunded.”

 We’re not the only ones who have noted bad customer experiences with FedLoan Servicing.
-In 2017, the Consumer Financial Protection Bureau (CFPB) received 2,371 complaints about the servicer.
+In 2019, the Consumer Financial Protection Bureau (CFPB) received 1,829 complaints about the servicer.